PinkShnack/TEMUL/doc/_build/html/_sources/PTO_supercrystal_hadjimichael.rst.txt

-The :python:`calculate_atom_plane_curvature` function has been adapted from the MATLAB script written by Dr. Marios Hadjimichael for the publication "M. Hadjimichael *et al*, Metal-ferroelectric supercrystals with periodically curved metallic layers, Nature Materials 2020".
+The :python:`calculate_atom_plane_curvature` function has been adapted from the MATLAB script written by Dr. Marios Hadjimichael for the publication "M. Hadjimichael *et al*, Metal-ferroelectric supercrystals with periodically curved metallic layers, 2020".
 This MATLAB script can also be found in the same folder.

 The :python:`calculate_atom_plane_curvature` function in the